The Best of West Ireland: Dingle, Galway, and the Aran Islands

 And here, Irish songs are sung in Irish.

 Like any town with tourism in Ireland, Dingle has an abundance of B&Bs.
 The Captain's House B&B is a shipshape place fit for an admiral in the town center.
 Its homey peat-fire lounge is perfect for a cuppa tea.
 Guests enjoy comfy rooms and a magnificent breakfast.
 Mary, whose mother ran a guest house back before Dingle was discovered, loves her work.
 Anticipating a big sightseeing day, Anne's enjoying another slice of Irish soda bread.
-And for Jackie's breakfast: another kipper.
+And for Jackie's breakfast, it's a kipper.

 Five hundred years ago, Dingle, with its ideal harbor, was a busy seaport.
 It was a gateway for trade with Spain — just a five-day sail south.
 Like Galway, it was a fortified English town surrounded by Irish peasants.